 In March of 2018 a team of 10 people from the Alabama-West Florida Conference traveled to Tanzania to explore possibilities for greater support of the United Methodist Church in Tanzania.
 From this trip Teaming with Tanzania was established to develop a long-term partnership between the Alabama-West Florida Conference and the United Methodist Church of Tanzania.
-This partnership of discipleship and shared ministry supports ministries that are self-sustaining and focused on leadership development, economic development, and institutional development.
+This partnership of discipleship and shared ministry supports ministries that are self-sustaining and focused on leadership development, economic development, and capacity development.

 As the Gospel continues to spread in Tanzania and new United Methodist churches are established, church buildings are needed to support these congregations.
 By supporting the construction of a church building, you are helping provide a place for the people of Tanzania to worship and promoting evangelism around the world.
 The cost of church building projects range from $25,000 for a smaller village church to $50,000 for a larger town church.
 This cost includes the land purchase, church construction, and a parsonage.